Output Analog Strings – Expanding Horizons

 So an unusual instrument that takes time and some inventive thinking to get the best out of.
 It’s not as groundbreaking as the marketing suggests, I can easily name half a dozen very similar instrument libraries out there – but what this does very, very well that the others often miss the mark on is present a sandbox environment that compels you to explore and experiment.
 The excellent interface is particularly fast and intuitive for manipulating the clever macro controls, also making this a very capable live instrument.

-Analog Strings is more flexible than what I first thought.
-It clearly excels at sound design atmospheres and the likes, there is plenty of room for creating solid sounding single sample patches.
+Analog Strings is more flexible than I first thought.
+It clearly excels at sound design atmospheres and the like, there is plenty of room for creating solid-sounding single sample patches.
 The interface is clean, well laid out and easy to read, but I’m disappointed string macro GUI is only a slightly clever variation of a control slider, it feels like a missed opportunity to include some kind of ‘string intensity dependent modulator’…or something equally clever sounding like that.

 The synth sounds I could take or leave, however, the creative and orchestral samples are wonderful and I can’t believe how good they sound considering the somewhat limited dynamic control you have.
 Though the included FX are vanilla-plain Kontakt units, the way they are incorporated into the signal chain makes using them intuitive and actually quite fun to experiment with.

 The performance requirements concern me, I’m not sure where nearly 30 gigabytes of installed data has gone, surely the 90 supplied samples don’t account for that, and why the large DPS footprint, especially when compared to the likes of SampleLogic Cinematic Keys, for instance, requiring 1/3rd the processing power.
 Some serious attention needs to be given to this and the jerky control feedback.
 A limiter or automated gain control on the sample banks would be a handy addition too.